zero-diff/zerodiff/docs/index.md

 ### A Simple Philosophy

->If you maintain zero difference between prototype and production designs, as you rapidly iterate, you can mass produce any revision.
+>If you maintain zero difference between prototype and production designs, you can mass produce any revision even when you iterate designs rapidly.

 ### Corollary